jorgebucaran/fisher/README.md

 ### 1. What fish version is required?

-fisherman was built for the latest fish, but at least 2.2.0 is required.
-If you can't upgrade your build, append the following code to your `~/.config/fish/config.fish` for [snippet](#12-what-is-a-plugin) support.
+fisherman was built for fish >= 2.3.0.
+If you are using 2.2.0, append the following code to your `~/.config/fish/config.fish` for [snippet](#12-what-is-a-plugin) support.

 ```fish
 for file in ~/.config/fish/conf.d/*.fish